 A Gross History Of Hersheys Kiss

-In the early days of the Hersheys Kiss each piece needed to be place on a small piece of tissue, then wrapped in foil.
+In the early days of the Hersheys Kiss each piece needed to be placed on a small piece of tissue, then wrapped in foil.

 It was a messy affair and often the kiss candy wouldn’t stay put.